 You can see where this is headed.
 Buy a car designed for your local conditions, not some snobby little brand designed for a cold little town in Europe or an inappropriate iron hulk from America.
 In the Australian case, we commonly drive long distances than you would in Europe.
 A common weekend trip to visit friends or relatives is equivalent to driving from Berlin to Rome Friday afternoon then Rome to Berlin Sunday afternoon.

 Friends in Europe say the drive from London to Paris is a significant distance.
 In Australia, there are many people driving that distance as a daily commute.
 For a while my daily commute was the equivalent of London to Paris then back to London then back to Paris.
-15000 kilometres per year (9300 miles) is used to calculate the cost of running a car but many cars are sold after three years use with anywhere from 80000 kilometres up to 250000 kilometres of use, giving real life figures of 26600 per year up to 83000 per year.
+15000 kilometres per year (9300 miles) is used to calculate the cost of running a car but many cars are sold after three years have anywhere from 80000 kilometres up to 250000 kilometres of use, giving real life figures of 26600 per year up to 83000 per year.
 15000 kilometres is what you might record on your second car if you have two cars.

 Given the use of very short distances and incredibly high petrol prices when calculating the cost of running a car in Australia, diesel cars still turn out to be more expensive.
 Plus the media quote maintenance costs for diesel as similar to the maintenance costs for petrol engine cars but that occurs only during the initial honeymoon period when new cars do not need significant maintenance.
 When you look at the total maintenance costs for your primary car, the one that does the high mileage, over several years, diesel engine cars cost twice as much as petrol engine cars.